radix-ui/themes/README.md

 - [Discord](https://discord.com/invite/7Xb99uG) - To get involved with the Radix community, ask questions and share tips.
 - [Twitter](https://twitter.com/radix_ui) - To receive updates, announcements, blog posts, and general Radix tips.

+## Local Development

+Fork the repository and clone it down to your machine.
+Then run `yarn && yarn dev` to start the development server, navigate to `http://localhost:3000/sink` to view the playground.
+Visit other demos by navigating to pages in the app directory (./app/\*), such as `/demo`, `/explore-components`, `/home-os`.

 ## License

 Licensed under the MIT License, Copyright © 2023-present [WorkOS](https://workos.com).